 Ever see someone demonstrate lift by blowing over a piece of paper?
-While this is fun and interesting, the explanation provided is usually misleading by claiming this is simply an effect of the Bernoulli principle.
-The Bernoulli principle is the correlation between air speed and pressure, as speed increases pressure decreases.
-Many folks, if not most, were taught this is how planes fly, and they pass this "wisdom" along.
-But they're fooling themselves, and you.
+While this is fun and interesting, the usual explanation given is misleading by claiming it’s an effect of the Bernoulli principle — the correlation between air speed and pressure, as speed increases pressure decreases.
+Many folks were taught this is how planes fly, and they pass this “wisdom” along.
+But they’re fooling themselves, and you.

-Aeronautical engineers have know the correct explanation of lift for decades, yet this misconception of Bernoulli principle lift lives on in the public imagination.
+Aerodynamic engineers have know the correct explanation of lift for decades, yet the misconception of Bernoulli principle lift lives on in the public imagination.
 However, it is not how an airfoil generates lift.
-That's a whole different kettle of fish.
+That’s a whole different kettle of fish.
 Read either How Planes Can Fly for a breif overview or See How it Flies to get the complete skinny on lift.

 By the way, the illustrations here are not true diagrams, but visual aids.
 Fluid behavior is a complicated business which can seem like organised chaos, what with tumbling and swirling, i.e., turbulence.
 We’re not going to get into these details, but concentrate on simplified basics.

-The common explanation is the fast airstream over top has lower pressure (the Bernoulli principle) which sucks the paper up.
-Problem is, this paper lift really demonstrates the Coanda effect rather than simply a Bernoulli effect.
+The common explanation is the fast airstream over top has lower pressure (Bernoulli principle) which sucks the paper up.
+Problem is, this paper lift really demonstrates the Coandă effect rather than the Bernoulli principle.

-You can easily demonstrate the Coanda effect for yourself with a tablespoon and faucet.
-Conveniently, these are often found together in the kitchen, no need for highly technical lab equipment.
+You can easily demonstrate the Coandă effect for yourself with a tablespoon and faucet.
+These are conveniently often found together in the kitchen, no need for highly technical lab equipment.
 Follow the steps you see below.
-Gases behave pretty much like liquids, so when you see the water behaving strangely with the spoon, that's what the air does with the curved paper.
+Gases behave pretty much like liquids, so when you see the water behaving strangely with the spoon, that’s what the air does with the curved paper.

 Dangle the spoon as shown next to the stream coming from the tap.
 I say dangle because you want to hold it loosely enough so it can swing back and forth a bit.
 (It helps to attach a piece of tape at the handle end to act as a hinge.)
 Move the spoon up to the edge of the stream so it barely touches.
 When you do the water will flow around the bowl of the spoon and off the bottom deflected to the side and the spoon will move into the stream.